aodn/python-aodncore/sphinx/quickstartdoc.rst

     handler = MyHandler('/path/to/input/file', dest_path_function=dest_path_external)

 .. note:: Decoupling the :meth:`dest_path` function from the handler means the same handler class
-    can be used for multiple pipelines and act as a generic handler where calculating the destination path is the only point of difference between them, to save duplicating code.
+    can be used for multiple pipelines and act as a generic handler, where calculating the destination path is the only point of difference between them, to encourage code re-use and minimise the numer of handlers which need to be written.

 Overriding default file actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~